-Field Description Global Configuration Syslog Logging Shows if remote logging has been enabled via the logging trap command.
-Remote Logging Configuration Status Shows if remote logging has been enabled via the logging trap command.
+Field Description Global Configuration Global Configuration Syslog logging Shows if system logging has been enabled via the logging on command.
+Remote Logging Configurati Remote Logging Configuration Status Shows if remote logging has been enabled via the logging trap command.
 Facility Type The facility type for remote logging of syslog messages as specified in the logging facility command.
-Level Type The severity threshold for syslog messages sent to a remote server as specified in the logging trap level command.
+Level Type The severity threshold for syslog messages sent to a remote server as specified in the logging trap command.

-show logging sendmail (154)
+show logging sendmail (155)